Tom Kha Gai is a flavorful modern Thai soup with coconut milk, chicken and galangal (Thai ginger).

 Thai Ginger, also known as Galangal, is the tricky ingredient to get for this soup.

-In case you can't find galangal ask your local Thai restaurant, they may prove to be helpful and share some of their goodies.
+In case you can't find galangal ask your local Thai restaurant, they may turn out to be helpful and share some of their goodies.

 Lemongrass

-Kaffir lime leaves, are important to make this soup too.
+Kaffir lime leaves, are important to making this soup too.

 If you can't get kaffir lime, just use regular lime leaves or kaffir lime rind or juice.

-Other important ingredients include mushroom, birds eye chili or regular red chili, fish sauce.
+Other ingredients include mushroom, birds eye chili or regular red chili, fish sauce, fresh cilantro and tomato.

 Tom Kha Gai Soup Recipe